dtudk/pythonsupport-page/docs/internal/index.rst

    If you, at **any** time feel uncomfortable, let us know immediately.
 It shall not, and will not be tolerated!

    Please, openly, discuss this with the team.
-We are all here for each other!
+We are all here for each other! :fas:`people-group`